 According to a new study from the World Resources Institute, 1.3 billion tons of food (an estimated market value of $940 billion) are lost or wasted each year.
 This accounts for an estimated 8 percent of yearly greenhouse gas emissions, a quarter of all water used by agriculture, and requires an agricultural area equivalent to the size of China.
 So on a global scale, reducing waste matters a lot.

 But on an individual level, there are also significant benefits to reducing the amount of waste produced in your own home.
 A study by the United States Department of Agriculture found that the average American wastes nearly a pound of food per day.
 Over time, reducing the amount of food waste your produce can lead to big savings.
-And donating the food you don't use can help to connect you to your community and support those living in it.
-Do your part by taking these small steps towards less food waste.
+Here are small steps you can take towards reducing food waste every day.

 1. Meal Plan Like a Pro